AliAkbari2/CPSC-581-Project-3/README.md

 - 10 preliminary concept sketches for the touch base.
 - Voice over for the Demo and Concept Video.
 - Implementation logic and design
+- Write-up for 10 concept sketches we chose from all 40 sketches.

 Mustafa Mukhlis: